USTC-IP-Lab/USTC_lab/content/en/authors/FengquanZhan/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Master Students
+- Ph.D.
+Students
 ---

 Hello!
 This is Zhan Fengquan (詹丰全).
-I am a Master student at the School of Cyberspace Science and Technology,  University of Science and Technology of China.
+I am a PhD student at the School of Cyberspace Science and Technology,  University of Science and Technology of China.
 I am supervised by Prof. Yan Chen.
 My research interest lies in wireless sensing and indoor localization.